learnbyexample/learn_gnused/gnu_sed.md

 he be me,1_2_3_4,nice slice
 ```

-The looping construct also helps to emulate certain advanced regular expression features not available in `sed` like lookarounds (see [stackoverflow: regex faq](https://stackoverflow.com/questions/22937618/reference-what-does-this-regex-mean)).
+The looping construct also helps to emulate certain advanced regular expression features not available in `sed` like lookarounds (see [stackoverflow: regex faq](https://stackoverflow.com/q/22937618/4082052) for details on lookarounds).

 ```bash
 $ # replace empty fields with NA